-What is a lead magnet that would make sense that’s complementary to your tiny offer?
+What is a lead magnet that would make sense that's complementary to your micro offer?

 And remember, it could be a template or it could be a tool.

 It could be swipe files, it could be audio or a mini training.
-It just needs to relate to your tiny offer.
+It just needs to relate to your micro offer.